 Checkmarx Static Application Security Testing (SAST) offers application security testing by scanning source code to uncover potential vulnerabilities.
 The platform is aimed at identifying security issues early in the software development life cycle.
 In practice, this means that Checkmarx SAST allows for scanning without the need to first build the code.
 It is compatible with a variety of programming languages and frameworks, eliminating the need for special configurations.
 In addition to this, Checkmarx SAST integrates smoothly with many mainstream development tools such as IDEs, source code management platforms, and CI servers.

 Notably, Checkmarx SAST’s advanced automation features effectively align with common development and application release tools.
 This streamlines the scanning process and can automatically enforce security policies across the development lifecycle.
 The tool also assists in prioritizing and remedying vulnerabilities by categorizing them based on their severity.
 It will then provide remediation guidance and can identify the best location in the code for fixes.
-These features ensure that developers can address the most pressing security concerns efficiently, aiding in faster and less faulty software releases.
+These features ensure that developers can quickly resolve the most important security concerns, resulting in faster and more secure software releases.

 Contrast Scan, by Contrast Security, is a static code analysis tool that is tailored for modern development pipelines.
 It delivers swift, yet precise, security testing, giving you clear insights into the status of your software.
 This tool seamlessly integrates with common development processes and offers a versatile range of deployment methods, such as command-line interfaces, build automation tools, API calls, as well as secure code uploads.